Book a demo

 Contents

-4. How to learn coding faster
+2. How to learn to code faster

-5. Self-teaching vs. a coding program
+3. Self-teaching vs. a coding program

-6. Skills and tools to learn coding (for beginners)
+4. Skills and tools to learn coding (for beginners)

-7. Become a coder
+5. Become a coder

 "Learn how to code" is the most common advice for aspiring tech professionals.
 Yet, how long does it take to learn coding?

 The answer to this question varies depending on who you ask.
-A Full Stack Developer codes the front and backends of websites, so they need to know multiple programming languages.
+A Full-Stack Developer codes the front and backends of websites, so they need to know multiple programming languages.
 It could take a year or more to gain the necessary skills.
 By contrast, Data Scientists use SQL to build and manage databases.
 You could learn SQL in three weeks.

 In this article, we’ll cover how long it takes to learn to code.
 We’ll also share tips on how to learn faster and start your coding career.

 The time it takes to learn coding depends on many factors, like how frequently you can study.
-But here’s the short answer—it can take as little as three to six months to start coding.
+But here’s the short answer — it can take as little as three to six months to start coding.

 If you’re a complete coding beginner, start with the basics.
 HTML is easy and it’s what most developers learn first.
 Developers use HTML to structure web pages with headings, tables, and other features.
 It’s what goes on a page.
 However, learning HTML alone isn’t enough to create websites and other applications.